 - All student and chaperones must wear closed-toe shoes.

 - No shorts or skirts unless the skirts are full-length.

 - Long hair must be pulled into a ponytail.

-Tours of the Town Center are free and open to the public.
-Workshop fees are $3 per student.
-Groups may sign up for more than one session.
-Discounts on fees are provided based on your school’s free/reduced lunch statistics or students with special needs.
+Field trip fees are $4 per student and include two workshops.
+Discounts are provided based on your school’s free/reduced lunch statistics or students with special needs.
 Please provide any relevant information when completing your registration form.
-All groups will be invoiced for their visit after the trip to adjust accordingly for the actual number of participants.
+All groups will be invoiced for their visit after the trip based on the number of participants confirmed two weeks before the field trip date.
 Please do not bring payment on the day of your visit.

-Questions about field trip visits to Discovery should be directed to Anne Whisner at 608.316.4444.
+Questions about field trip visits to the Discovery Building should be directed to Anne Whisner at 608.316.4444.